 (Act III of 2006)

-Criminal Prosecution Service in the
+to establish a Criminal Prosecution Service in the

 Preamble.– Whereas it is expedient to establish an independent, effective and efficient service for prosecution of criminal cases, to ensure prosecutorial independence, for better coordination in the criminal justice system of the Province and matters incidental thereto;